Hyperelliptic curves, the scanning map, and moments of families of quadratic L-functions: Introduction

 \begin{para}An important feature of the family $\mathcal{F}_{\mathcal{D}}$, compared to $\{\zeta(\tfrac{1}{2} + it) : t \in \R\}$, is that its moments admit a perfect function field analogue.
 In this respect, most of the existing results are in the context of rational function fields over finite fields of odd characteristic.
 Prior to this work, asymptotics were known only for the first four moments, largely by the work of {F}lorea \cite{Florea1, Florea2, Florea3}.
 Previously, {H}offstein and {R}osen \cite{HR} obtained an asymptotic formula for the first moment, albeit with a weaker error term.
 Following the ``recipe'' developed in \cite{CFKRS}, {A}ndrade and {K}eating \cite{AK} obtained the corresponding conjectural asymptotics for all moments (see also \cite{RW}), and the analogue of \cref{conj: Moment-conjecture-over-rationals} over rational function fields in \cite{DT} is: \end{para} \begin{conj}Let $D$, $N$ and $r \geq 4$ be integers.
 Take $(N + 1)^{-1} < \Theta < N^{-1}$.
 Then The coefficients $Q_{r, n}(D, q)$ are computable, and the implied constant in the $O$-symbol depends on $\Theta, q$ and $r$, but not on $D$. \end{conj}\begin{para}When $r = 4$, a weighted version of \cref{conj: Moment-conjecture-over-ff} was established in \cite{DPP}, and when $r = 3$, an asymptotic formula analogous to that in \cite{Di-Wh}, with a secondary term of size $q^{\frac{3}{4}D}$, was proved in \cite{Dia}. \end{para}

-\begin{para} By applying a result of the second named author with Pa\c sol in \cite{DV}, and the {W}eyl integration formula for the unitary symplectic group of dimension $2r$, one can reformulate \cref{conj: Moment-conjecture-over-ff} in terms of asymptotics for the traces of {F}robenius on the \'etale (co)homology with coefficients in symplectic local systems of the moduli space of smooth hyperelliptic curves of genus $g$ with a marked {W}eierstrass point.
-More precisely, if $\tr_{\lambda}(g)$ denotes the alternating sum of the traces of {F}robenius on these homology groups, then (conjecturally) we have an asymptotic formula:
+\begin{para} More generally, one can formulate a precise variant of \cref{conj: Moment-conjecture-over-ff} for shifted moments; see \cite{DT}.
+By applying a result of the second-named author with Pa\c sol in \cite{DV}, together with the Weyl integration formula for the unitary symplectic group of dimension $2r$, one can interpret the shifted moment conjecture when $D = 2g + 1$ in terms of asymptotics for the traces of Frobenius on the \'etale (co)homology with coefficients in symplectic local systems of the moduli space of smooth hyperelliptic curves of genus $g$ with a marked Weierstrass point.
+More precisely, if $\tr_{\lambda}(g)$ denotes the alternating sum of the traces of Frobenius on these homology groups, then one is led to the conjectural asymptotic formula: